 Runly is a platform for running background jobs.
 It works by allowing you to run your background jobs out-of-process from your main application.

-Running jobs out-of-process differs from .NET’s
+Running jobs out-of-process differs from other approaches such as .NET’s

 The main drawback of running your background jobs in-process revolves around the life of your job being tied to the life of your application.
 If your application crashes or is force-closed, all of your background jobs will die with it.